Ashkan-Yaldaie/thesis/documents/Thesis.md

 Table 2: List of the devices used for this project and the purchase information

+The total cost of all the details and devices used to complete the bachelor thesis project can be calculated based on Table 2.
+Listing the prices of a particular detail is quite useful because it allows to calculate the cost of each function of the system separately.
+For example, adding a new wireless PIR will cost roughly about €7.
+Table 2 also gives the information about the shops that items were purchased from.
+Most of the items were bought from eBay which is a digital marketplace that enables transactions both between customer to customer and business to customers.
+Concerning the prices, usage of RF sockets is more cost-efficient, since three of them can be bought at the price of one WIFI socket.
+Having chosen the parts at the most reasonable prices, which are reflected in Table 2, the total cost of the project is about €142.

 ## Implementation of a home automation and security system

 ### Setting up the Raspberry Pi